knanne/knanne.github.io/_posts/2017-09-24-Cleaning data in Pandas.md

 * AUTO TABLE OF CONTENTS
 {:toc}

-# Header
+# Columns

-I often wish to standardize the header of a dataset after import, because the creator used spaces, or other non-alphanumeric characters when naming columns.
+I often wish to standardize the header of a dataset after import, because the creator used capital letters, spaces, or other non-alphanumeric characters when naming columns.

 ```python
 import re